sh1boot/sh1boot.github.io/drafts/things-i-would-fix-in-scratch.md

 ---
 layout: post
-title: Thing I would fix in Scratch
+title: Things I would improve about Scratch
 ---
-TODO: five the original of this
+Extra built-in operators:
+* atan2() function ( (x,y) -> angle )
+* min/max

+Custom blocks should be able to return values.

+Built in "spread" effect, like scale, but origins of unconnected pieces move without themselves changing size (useful for particle effects and explosions and stuff like that).

+Variables should be presented in container boxes, representing scope (global, local), where you can drag them from one container to another.

+Different blocks for "with screen refresh", rather than this arcane checkbox you only see at creation.

+Also:
 * diff-ability and revision control
-* min/max/atan2
 * obviously lots more sprite/clone finding
 * queries and iterable filters?
-* functional blocks with return values